qiskit-community/spank-plugins/docs/ux.md

 * `exclusive=false` allows other jobs to run in parallel.
 In that case, there can be as many jobs as there are execution lanes at the same time, and the job essentially only gets one lane

 #### Qiskit Runtime Service

-Configuration of Qiskit Runtime Service backends (HPC admin scope) includes endpoints and credentials to the Qiskit Runtime endpoint as well as S3 endpoint.
-All jobs run on the same IBM Cloud service instance under the the same IBM Cloud identity.

-Alternatively (or, mandatorily, if no credentials are provided by the HPC admin), users can specify these endpoints and credentials, so that their own identity is used on defined service instances.
+##### HPC user scope

+It is expected, that users specify additional access details in environment variables.
+Specifically, this includes

+* Qiskit Runtime service instance (CRN, Cloud Resource Name)
+* Endpoint for Qiskit Runtime (unless auto-detected from the CRN)
+* API key which has access to the CRN
+* S3 instance, bucket and access token/credentials for data transfers

-In this case, IBM Quantum Platform's scheduling considers the user's and service instance's capabilities for scheduling.
+This determines under which user and service instance the Qiskit Runtime service is used Accordingly, IBM Quantum Platform's scheduling considers the user's and service instance's capabilities for scheduling.

+At this time, users have to provide the above details (no shared cluster-wide Quantum access).

 #### Pasqal